ygda-org/programming-guide/sections/section-5.md

 1) Create a new scene with the root node as a `Area2D` and rename it to "DeathZone".
 Save it inside your scenes folder as `death_zone.tscn`

 2) Attach a new script to the node.
-Make sure to put this script in your `scripts` folder.

 ![attached script](../images/section-5/deathzone.png)